jordanleal12/jordanleal12.github.io/README.md

 Im adding a line for my Git tutorial!\
 This is to check some repository stuff\
 Added a new line for 'push branch to github'\
+Trying a new way to stage and commit\